xlz1047/Meow-Meow-Milkshake/README.md

 ## Development and Purpose

-As we developed our game we wanted to ----

-Loading screen:
-Cat selection screen:
-Cafe screen:
-Kitchen screen:
-Ordering screen

-Agile Methodology:

-We organized and propitized certain interfaces like the Loading Screen, Selection Screen, Cafe Screen, and Serving Screen while creating user stories.
-We sorted the user stories by their priority level and amount of work (Small, Medium, Large task and a Must/Should/Could/Wont.
-For each US we wrote acceptable criteria and broke them into sprint tasks.
-Each sprint, a period of three weeks we would focus on
+During our development process, we adopted agile methodolgy, which allowed us to work efficiently and respond to any changes or feedback.
+We began with deciding various interfaces like the Loading Screen, Selection Screen, Cafe Screen, and the Serving Scren while organizing and creating user stories.
+We catorgorized the user stories by its priority level and the amount of work (Small, Medium, Large task and Must/Should/Could/Won't tasks).
+We also created a mission statement, a success slider, our team charter, and our vision for what we want to create.
+For each user story we outlined a definition and acceptance critia and broke them into sprint tasks.
+For every three weeks (each sprint period), we designated time to work on tasks.
+Each sprint began with a planning session and a stand up meeting where we discussed our user stories and our progress.
+We also got input from eachother and implemented to meet our user needs and expectations.
+We also maintained a Team Metrics page and our own Activity Report.

-Let people know what your project can do specifically.
-Provide context and add a link to any reference visitors might be unfamiliar with.
-A list of Features or a Background subsection can also be added here.
-If there are alternatives to your project, this is a good place to list differentiating factors.
+During class, we also held sprint reviews with other groups and communicated with our scrum master.
+We would showcase our features and enchancements that we works on.
+We gathered a lot of valuable input and it helped us to move our project in the right direction.

+The purpose of developing 'Meow Meow Milkshake' was to challenge ourselves and to create a viable product.
+We wanted to explore new technologies, develop new team collaboration skills, and refine our coding ability.
+For UI/UX, we wanted them to have an accessible, easy, and charming experience.
+We hope to appeal to a broad audience and that they immerse themsleves in joy while creating milkshakes for their cat customers!

 ## Tools
 We used a variety of tools including: